Fort Lee, New Jersey: America's first motion picture industry

-The history of cinema in the United States can trace its roots to the East Coast where, at one time, Fort Lee was the motion picture capital of America.
-The industry got its start at the end of the 19th century with the construction of Thomas Edison's "Black Maria", the first motion picture studio, in West Orange, New Jersey.
+The history of cinema in the United States can trace its roots to the East Coast, where, at one time, Fort Lee was the motion picture capital of America.
+The industry got its start in the state at the end of the 19th century with the construction of Thomas Edison's "Black Maria", the first motion picture studio, in West Orange, New Jersey.
 New Jersey offered land at costs considerably less than New York City, and the cities and towns along the Hudson River and the Palisades benefited greatly as a result of the phenomenal growth of the film industry at the turn of the 20th century.
+A large number of early films were shot in Fort Lee.